Gambling Addiction & Getting Help

 Is Problem Gambling a Mental Health illness?

-The good news is that gambling addiction responds to many of the therapies that successfully treat other mental health illnesses, such as Addiction, Depression, PTSD, Generalised Anxiety Disorder and OCD.
+The good news is that gambling addiction responds to many of the therapies that successfully treat other mental health illnesses, such as Addiction, Depression, PTSD, Generalised Anxiety Disorder, OCD, bipolar disorder, and personality disorders.

 betting slip